cewi/excel/README.md

 should fetch the plugin.

-You can cerate Excel Workbooks from views.
+You can create Excel Workbooks from views.
 This works is in [dakotas](https://github.com/dakota/CakeExcel) plugin.
 Look there for docs.
 Additions:

 ## 1. ExcelHelper
 Takes a Query-Object and creates a worksheet from the data.
 Properties of the entities are set as column-headers in first row of the generated worksheet.